Personalising cancer care with digital cancer PROMs

 PROMs are crucial tools that provide insight from a patient’s perspective with regard to symptoms, functional status, and quality of life.
 Such measures would be very important in guiding patient care, especially in cancer treatment, where symptom burden and emotional wellbeing have dominant impacts on both treatment outcome and patient satisfaction.

-Traditionally, PROMs have been collected using paper questionnaires – a method typically resulting in low response rates and high operational costs.
+Traditionally, cancer PROMs have been collected using paper questionnaires – a method typically resulting in low response rates and high operational costs.

-The challenge with paper-based PROMs
+The challenge with paper-based cancer PROMs

 Of course, collecting PROMs on paper is a laborious job, and it doesn’t come cheap either.
 Their estimation at Cromwell Hospital was that distributing, chasing, and data entry from paper-based PROMs cost them about £63 per patient.
 Added to this, the response rate from paper questionnaires was only 7%, making meaningful, actionable data hard to collate.